echo3Dco/ReactNative-Viro-echo3D-example/README.md

-# ReactNative-Viro-echoAR-example
+# ReactNative-Viro-echo3D-example
-Example React Native project with Viro and echoAR integrated.
+Example React Native project with Viro and echo3D integrated.

 ## Register
 Don't have an API key?
-Make sure to register for FREE at [echoAR](https://console.echoar.xyz/#/auth/register).
+Make sure to register for FREE at [echo3D](https://console.echo3D.co/#/auth/register).

 ## Setup
 * Clone this repository.